yarpose/YARPOSE.ML-Electronics/README.md

 ALL of codes, figures, ipynb, docx are ready to download and re-use under the copyright notice verbatim.

 # Unique "Spoon" style of Jupyter Python coding
 We followed stand-alone coding for each example just like insert your spoon in Dessert and eat each section without need to run its upper or lower jupyter cells which usually you see in the most of ```jupyter notebooks``` samples.
-This enables reader to look at each example as a fully seperated and functional code.
+This enables reader to look at each example as a fully separated and functional code.

 # Fully open-source course
-The project is totally open-source in hope of help to extended ease of undersating for "Basics of Electronics".
+The project is totally open-source in hope of help to extended ease of understating for "Basics of Electronics".

 # Contests are in Compliance with "Basics of Electronic Circuits - Electronics I"
-The contents of this project are ready to use for secod year undergraduate courses like:
+The contents of this project are ready to use for  second year undergraduate courses like:
  1. Basics of Electronics
  2. Electronics I
  3. Electronic Circuit Theory.